Complex Adaptive Theorist

 I'll also be at the December 9-12 Winter Simulation Conference, mostly because it's here in Washington, DC.

-3rd Indian International Conference on Artificial Intelligence will host a multi-agent systems workshop.
+From Dec 17-19 in Pune, India, the 3rd Indian International Conference on Artificial Intelligence will host a multi-agent systems workshop.

 I plan to add many, many more to this list.
 Watch this space.